 A private room at Gulo’s Thermal Spa cost us 80 GEL for one hour.
 Our massages were an additional 10 GEL per person, towel hire 2 GEL each, and we also bought a bar of soap for 1 GEL.
 We paid a total of 105 GEL (43.50 USD) – an absolute bargain for a cleansing skin treatment and a travel experience we will never, ever forget.

-- There are no clocks in the private rooms, so set an alarm on your phone so that you don’t overstay your hour
+- There are no clocks in the private rooms, so set an alarm on your phone so you don’t overstay your hour

 - Bring your own towel, soap and shampoo if you want to save cash